davidbatetc/decision-trees/README.md

 The decision tree in this program is implemented using as a guideline the description in [[1] Gerard Escudero, 2020, *Machine Learning* (pages 35 to 40)](https://gebakx.github.io/ml/#35).

 ### Definition of the decision tree
-Following the philosophy of Haskell, the decision tree is defined *in a generalized way*, as follows.
+Following Haskell's philosophy, the decision tree is defined *in a generalized way*, as follows.

 ```haskell
 data DT a b = Leaf a | Node String [(b, DT a b)]